Your Earned Credits Count

 These distinctly different programs have separate transfer counselors who are committed to helping you through the process of enrolling and getting on with your journey.

-- Bret Krotee is our Undergraduate Transfer Coordinator.
+- Bret Krotee is our Senior Associate Director for Undergraduate Transfer Services.
 He is based in the Undergraduate Admissions Office and can be contacted by calling that office at 610-796-8269.
 You can email him directly or communicate with us via the Admissions department inbox.

-- Lori Korch is the Graduate & Adult Education Enrollment Coordinator, working from her office in the School of Graduate and Adult Education.
-You can reach her by calling 610-796-5187, email her directly or send email messages to the Graduate and Adult Education inbox.
+- Brandy Leininger is the Assistant Director of Adult Education Admissions, working from her office in the School of Graduate and Adult Education.
+You can reach her by calling 610-796-5611, email her directly or send email messages to the Graduate and Adult Education inbox.